11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Corporate performance and governance

-- Sales: takes care of activities like forecasting, scheduling, order placing, and more
+- Sales: takes care of activities like forecasting, scheduling, order processing and placing, and more

-These software solutions have come a long way in facilitating the smooth flow of information.
+Such an ERP software solution has come a long way in facilitating the smooth flow of information.
 They help a business look at how the various processes like production, finance, human resources, and more can work together in perfect sync.

-ERP solutions lets the companies look at the larger picture, and see the business as a single entity, not broken up into various units.
+ERP software tools lets the companies look at the larger picture, and see the business as a single entity, not broken up into various units.

 They can be classified based on a variety of factors.